pobletecarlos/redux-rick-and-morty/README.md

 ### Run app

-- for up app run the next command
+- Run App with the next command

 ```
 yarn build